ingo/ingo.github.io/_recipes/classic_challah.md

 ---
-title: Classic Challah
+author: King Arthur Flour
 category: Breads
 description: This deep-gold, light-textured bread is traditionally served on the Jewish Sabbath and other holidays.
 The dough for this loaf is wonderfully smooth and supple, making it an ideal candidate for braiding.
-image: 126038b4-262a-4925-8c40-d3803bdc0470.png
+image: classic_challah.jpg
 size: 1 loaf
+source: https://www.kingarthurflour.com/recipes/classic-challah-recipe
 time: 4 hours
-author: King Arthur Flour
-source: https://www.kingarthurflour.com/recipes/classic-challah-recipe
+title: Classic Challah
 ---
 This deep-gold, light-textured bread is traditionally served on the Jewish Sabbath and other holidays.
 The dough for this loaf is wonderfully smooth and supple, making it an ideal candidate for braiding.
 The simplest way to go is a three-strand braid; but feel free to try the slightly more complex four-strand braid, or even a six-strand braid, which makes a striking presentation.

 ### Ingredients